Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Cosmological Features

 where $\kappa$ is an efficiency factor accounting for washout effects and $g_*$ denotes again the effective number of relativistic degrees of freedom.
 Electroweak sphalerons subsequently convert this into a baryon asymmetry according to

 The sphaleron conversion factor $28/79$ is the usual SM result above the electroweak crossover \cite{FongNardiRiotto2012,Strumia2006Leptogenesis}.
 Using representative values $\varepsilon_1 \sim 10^{-6}$, $\kappa \sim 10^{-2}$, $g_* \sim 100$, one obtains which reproduces the observed baryon asymmetry of the Universe \cite{KolbTurner1990}.
 Thermal leptogenesis typically requires heavy neutrino masses $M_{N_1} \gtrsim 10^{9}\,\mathrm{GeV}$, together with a reheating temperature exceeding this scale \cite{FongNardiRiotto2012}.
 In the benchmark scenario the reheating temperature lies in the range which is sufficient to thermally produce the heavy neutrinos.
-Therefore thermal leptogenesis occurs naturally without requiring additional ingredients.
+Therefore thermal leptogenesis is viable in the benchmark scenario, provided the reheating temperature is high enough to thermally populate the lightest heavy neutrino.
 Due to the dynamical isolation of the $G(2)$ sector, the generation of the baryon asymmetry proceeds entirely within the visible sector and is not diluted by additional dark-sector chemical potentials.
 This simplifies the cosmological dynamics compared with scenarios involving asymmetric dark matter \cite{PETRAKI_2013} or dark sphalerons \cite{Blennow_2011}.

 Also non-thermal leptogenesis from inflaton decay can be taken into account \cite{FongNardiRiotto2012}: if the inflaton \(\Phi\) couples directly to the heavy neutrinos, its decay may produce a non-thermal neutrino abundance.
 The resulting non-thermal baryon asymmetry can be estimated as